gregoryjscott/Simpler/README.md

 ###"What about database interaction?"

-Simpler provides a small set of Tasks for interacting with IDbCommand.
+Simpler provides a small set of Tasks for interacting with System.Data.IDbCommand.
 Using SQL, Simpler makes it pretty easy to get data out of a database and into .NET objects, or persist data from .NET objects to a database.

     [InjectSubTasks]
     class FetchSomeStuff : Task